Thursday, 30 December 2021

 Diagon Alley

 We walked to Euston Station in the morning and caught a very quick (15 minutes) direct train to Watford Junction, then a shuttle bus to the Harry Potter Studios in nearby Leavesden.
+It was much quicker and easier to get to than I had thought it would be.
 These studios are where the films were actually made, apart from a few outside scenes, so there were lots of sets to see, as well as lots of the artefacts like wands and brooms and books and costumes.
 It was very interesting to see the process by which the books had been translated into films, from initial concept drawings to more detailed plans and then all the skills required to bring it all to life.

 It was amazing to see Gringott’s bank, both before and after its destruction, the huge and extremely detailed model of Hogwarts, the Dursleys’ house in Privet Drive, and of course the famous Diagon Alley.